Accounting policies and procedures

 15. REPORTING

-• other necessary operations;
+• other necessary procedures shall be performed;